-- Tutoring and study support may be a service provided as part of an IEP or 504 plan - Your time and assignments are structured by others - You may study outside class as little as 0 to 2 hours a week, and this may be mostly last-minute test preparation - Tutoring DOES NOT fall under college disability services.
-Students with disabilities must seek out tutoring resources as they are available to all students - You manage your own time and complete assignments independently - You need to study at least 2 to 3 hours outside of class for each hour in class
+- ·Tutoring and study support may be a service provided as part of an IEP or 504 plan - ·Your time and assignments are structured by others - ·You may study outside class as little as 0 to 2 hours a week, and this may be mostly last-minute test preparation - ·Districts may provide a laptop and or books for students during their high school experience

+- ·Tutoring DOES NOT fall under college disability services. - ·Students with disabilities must seek out student support services as they are available to all students (ex. math, writing, or computer centers, etc.) - ·You manage your own time and complete assignments independently - ·You need to study at least 2 to 3 hours outside of class for each hour in class - ·Students are responsible for purchasing their course materials and laptop prior to the start of class